fnproject/fn/examples/formats/http/go/README.md

 This is an example of a hot function.
 The [hot function documentation](/docs/hot-functions.md) contains an analysis of how this example works.

+Note that you should probably be using the [fdk](https://github.com/fnproject/fdk-go) but this serves as a good example of how to do a hot functions raw without the fdk.

 ### How to run the example

 Install the CLI tool, start a Fn server and run `docker login` to login to DockerHub.
 See the [front page](/README.md) for instructions.